maziac/DeZog/documentation/Usage.md

 If a byte is written to 4000h, e.g. with "LD (4000h),A" the break will occur, no problem.
 But if a word (i.e. 2 bytes) is written to 4000h like in "LD (4000h),HL" the lower address is not checked.
 I.e. a break will not happen.
 Only the upper address is checked.
 If the word would be written to 3FFFh e.g. with "LD (3FFFh),HL" then a break would happen.

 Note: WPMEMs are disabled by default.
-If you want to have WPMEMs enabled after launch then put "-WPMEM enabled" in the "commandsAfterLaunch" settings.
+If you want to have WPMEMs enabled after launch then put "-WPMEM enable" in the "commandsAfterLaunch" settings.

-### Asserts
+### ASSERT

 Similar to WPMEM you can use ASSERTs in comments in the assembler sources.
 An ASSERT is translated by z80-debug into a breakpoints with an "inverted" condition.